Robert Lee Durham: Personal life

 On December 27, 1893, Durham married Mary Willie Craton, daughter of John Miller Craton, a physician of their community.
 The couple had three sons, who died in childhood, and one daughter.
+Durham was an active member of the Methodist Church.

 Death and legacy

 Durham died in his home on January 1, 1949, due to liver cancer.
 In 1953, his autobiography Since I was born was posthumously published.

 In 1996, a group consisting mostly of members of the Church of Jesus Christ of Latter-day Saints bought Southern Seminary following its loss of accreditation.
 The college was converted into a four-year liberal arts college and in 2001 it became the Southern Virginia University.

 In June 2020, Southern Virginia University removed the name of Durham from its main academic building in the wake of the George Floyd protests, citing Durham's racist views.